sebastianwindeck/GitPolitics/docs/README.md

 ## [Team]

+We are a small team of open-minded political and informatics interested people.
 If you are interested how coding and formalization can change politics, you are welcome to join the community.

 ## Yet to be done